 There are 21 letters in the Ebre alphabet.
 They correspond to the 21 energy centers that are part of every living being in the universe.
 The letters look and sound similar to modern Hebrew letters except:

-- There is no letter chet.
+- There is fewer letters, such as no letter chet.

 Masculine and feminine.
 The letters alternate between masculine and feminine letters.